keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/deployment_helm/index.md

 ```

 **Limitations:**

-- Currently, when using this deployment strategy, you cannot use the `keptn trigger delivery` command as you would
+* Currently, when using this deployment strategy, you cannot use the `keptn trigger delivery` command as you would
 normally do.
 Hence, you need to send an event using `keptn send event` like described above.
-- Modifications to the Helm chart via keptn configuration changes are currently not possible.
+* Modifications to the Helm chart via keptn configuration changes are currently not possible.
+* Helm-Service is not able to determine the internal nor public deployment URIs.
+Any subsequent steps that
+require the URIs (e.g. jmeter tests) will not work.

 ## Clean-up after deleting a project